doug7410/postit-app/rails_lesson1_quiz.md

 **3** There are two predominant views into a relational database.
 What are they, and how are they different?

 **Answer** The schema and data view.
-The schema is the structure of a database.
-The tables, the and the attributes of the tables.
-The data view is of the data in the tables.
+The schema is the structure of a database with colmn names and data types of each colmn.
+The data view is of the data in the tables like an excell spreadsheet.

 **4** In a table, what do we call the column that serves as the main identifier for a row of data?
 We're looking for the general database term, not the column name.